 This is unavoidable and some people don’t take this well.
 For those in an office environment, they may start seeing their cubicles as a cage, both mentally and physically.
 That kind of thinking is shared by many in the corporate world, so take comfort in the fact that you are not alone.
-For those working remotely, the isolation may lead to a deep rut of boredom, where home and work start blending seamlessly together into a lonely blob of gray.
+For those tele-commuting, the isolation may lead to a deep rut of boredom, where home and work start blending seamlessly together into a lonely blob of gray.

 In such bleak times, take a break.
 Figure out the different types of leaves you are entitled to, and take a well-deserved break.
 Time away from work may give your mind the space to think of a solution.
 Time and rest are the ultimate cures for stress.

 A lot of people may believe that their value as a worker is all they need in work, especially those who have trouble socializing.
 Some people view work as separate from things such as friendships and fun and put all of their efforts into their output.
 Certainly, this may work for some workplaces that don’t mind that sort of thinking.

 However, most workplaces value teamwork and socializing within the workplace.
 Your character is what keeps you sticking in people’s minds.
 If all you do is perform tasks, you may as well be one of the automated computers in some people’s eyes.

 This deeply affects your chances of making connections in the workplace, and a person not well-liked may be passed over for promotion.
 That danger goes double when tele-commuting, as people don’t even have a face to attach to your work.
 Your attitude about work matters just as much as your work itself.